Damon DeLaPaz

 Damon DeLaPaz (born July 22, 1974) is an American drummer, guitarist, and songwriter.
 He was a founding member of the punk rock groups Fenix TX, 30footFALL, Demasiado, and Sing The Body Electric.
 He has also recorded an instrumental solo project called Sci-Fi/Horror.
-DeLaPaz has recorded, performed and toured with a variety of different bands and also toured as a fill in drummer for Blink-182, The Vandals, Good Charlotte, Pulley, Home Grown, Ape Machine, Trash Talk (band), and The Last Internationale.
+DeLaPaz has recorded, performed and toured with a variety of different bands and also toured as a fill in drummer for Blink-182, The Vandals, Good Charlotte, Pulley, Home Grown, Ape Machine, Trash Talk, The Last Internationale, and more recently, Excel.

 History

 30 Foot Fall

-DeLaPaz was recruited to play drums for 30 Foot Fall in the early 90s by then drummer Rubio Cisneros and lead singer Butch Klotz.
+DeLaPaz was recruited to play drums for 30 Foot Fall in the early 1990s by then drummer Rubio Cisneros and lead singer Butch Klotz.

 Touring Houston, Dallas, and Austin, 30 Foot Fall's popularity grew.
 The band at this point had developed their own sound, comparable to early NOFX or based on elements developed by Minor Threat.